peterpanxw/xiweipan/content/en/blog/2025-04-17-constrainedopti.md

 Although Newton's method excels the steepest descent method in terms of convergence, it *requires the calculation of the inverse Hessian*, which can also be problematic when dealing with ill-conditioned Hessians, leading to inaccurate or unstable results.

 ## Augmented Lagrangian Method
 As can be seen, the otherwise simple and intuitive penalty/barrier methods are generally haunted by the ill-conditioning of the Hessian.
 Moreover, the constraints are only strictly satisfied as this ill-conditioning becomes increasingly severe.
-To address such a contradiction, augmented Lagrangian method (a.k.a. method of multipliers) comes to the rescue.
+To address such a contradiction, augmented Lagrangian method (a.k.a. method of multipliers) comes to the rescue, which is more robust than the traditional penalty methods.
+It combines both the Lagrangian term and the penalty term, and handles the dual variables separately.

 ## References